-Chimney breasts and fireplaces Repair category 1 Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
-Remove loose section of stone to bedroom 2 fireplace.
+Chimney breasts and fireplaces

+Repair category 1

+Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.

 Internal decorations

 Repair category 1

-Notes The property is in fair decorative order.
+Notes The property is in good decorative order.

 Cellars

-Repair category -
+Repair category N/A

 Notes Not applicable.

-Electricity

-Repair category 2

-Notes Aspects of the electrical installation are mixed with there being a semi-modern fuse box and skirting fitted sockets.
-The system should be checked by a registered electrician and upgraded as necessary.
-The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with present IET regulations.
+Electricity Repair category 2 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
+A precautionary check of the electrical system is always recommended prior to purchase.
+No tests were carried out by this firm.

 Gas

 Repair category 1

 Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.
-There is a gas meter box in the middle bedroom, although the meter has been removed.
-The location of the gas meter was not established and accordingly further information should be obtained to confirm the availability of the supply.